-Most backpackers traveling around Thailand and exploring the Andaman Islands will inevitably pass through the largest of the islands, Phuket.
+Most backpackers traveling around Thailand and exploring the south will inevitably pass through the largest of the islands, Phuket.

-Phuket is now home to many locals and expats alike.
+The Phuket province is now home to many locals and ex-pats alike.
 You can expect plenty of creature comforts, beautiful beaches, and a raging nightlife that would please any backpacker on the search for bucket beers.

 Table of Contents

 - Quick Tips – Where to Stay in Phuket

 - 5 Best Areas to Stay in Phuket

 - 1. Phuket Town – Where to Stay in Phuket for the First Time

 - 2. Karon – Where to Stay in Phuket on a Budget